AndreasHeine/checkmk-opcua/README.md

 ### Projectstatus

 Writing technical requirments, checking documentations and gather information!
-Planing for a proof of concept as an ["Special Agent / API-Integration"](https://docs.checkmk.com/latest/en/devel_check_plugins.html)-Plugin
+Planing for a proof of concept as an ["Special Agent or Active Check"](https://docs.checkmk.com/latest/en/devel_check_plugins.html)
 The OPC UA Client part is already written with [opcua-asyncio](https://github.com/FreeOpcUa/opcua-asyncio) for the information/variables below!

 feel free to use the discussions feature for asking questions or contact me directly